-63. By definition of the World Bank, the RPF considers PAP as those who stand to lose, as a consequence of the project, all or part of their physical and non-physical assets, including homes, communities, productive lands, resources such as irrigated lands, forests, rangelands, or important cultural sites, commercial properties, tenancy, income-earning opportunities, and social and cultural networks and activities.
+- 62. By definition of the World Bank, the RPF considers PAP as those who stand to lose, as a consequence of the project, all or part of their physical and non-physical assets, including homes, communities, productive lands, resources such as irrigated lands, forests, rangelands, or important cultural sites, commercial properties, tenancy, income-earning opportunities, and social and cultural networks and activities.
 Such impacts may be permanent or temporary.
-This might occur through land expropriation, using eminent domain or other regulatory measures, and include restricted or reduced access to public parks, playgrounds, and protected areas.
-It should be noted that the project will not finance activities which lead to the permanent physical displacement of PAPs.
+This might occur through land expropriation, using eminent domain or other regulatory measures, and include restricted or reduced access to public parks, playgrounds, and protected areas. - 63.
+In this RPF PAP are people directly affected by the Project through the loss (permanently or temporarily) of land, residences, other structures, business, assets, or access to resources are as follows: - Persons whose agricultural land will be affected - Persons whose residential land/houses will be affected - Persons whose leased-houses will be affected; - Persons whose businesses, farming activities, occupations. or places of work will be affected - Persons whose crops (annual and perennial)/ trees will be affected in part or in total by the Project;

-- 64. In this RPF, PAPs are people directly affected by the Project through the loss (permanently or temporarily) of land, residences, other structures, business, assets, or access to resources are as follows: - Persons whose agricultural land will be affected - Persons whose residential land/houses will be affected - Persons whose leased-houses will be affected; - Persons whose businesses, farming activities, occupations. or places of work will be affected - Persons whose crops (annual and perennial)/ trees will be affected in part or in total by the Project; - Persons whose other assets or access to those assets will be affected in part or in total by the Project; and - Persons whose livelihoods will be impacted (permanently or temporarily) due to the restriction of access to protected areas by the Project. - Persons whose will be impacted due to stopping irrigation water supply and/ or other utility services during construction. - 65.
+- Persons whose other assets or access to those assets will be affected in part or in total by the Project; and - Persons whose livelihoods will be impacted (permanently or temporarily) due to the restriction of access to protected areas by the Project. - Persons whose will be impacted due to stopping irrigation water supply and/ or other utility services during construction. - 64.
 The guidelines of the resettlement policy framework apply to investments by the RIDP.
-The policy framework applies to all economically and/or physically 10 displaced persons regardless of the total number affected by the severity of impact and whether or not they have legal title to the land.
+The policy framework applies to all economically and/or physically displaced persons regardless of the total number affected by the severity of impact and whether or not they have legal title to the land.
 Particular attention will be paid to the needs of vulnerable groups among those economically and/or physically displaced especially those women headed household, low income household, household headed by elderly with no support and household headed physically challenged people or other economically and/or physically displaced persons who are not eligible for compensation as of Uzbekistan's land compensation legislation.

-b) Entitlement Matrix
+b.
+Entitlement Matrix